 Similarly, iron, calcium, and some food supplements may not be absorbed properly.
 All these considerations are explained by the doctors when establishing the treatment.

-Although in certain thyroid diseases this gland is removed, the truth is that you cannot live without a thyroid, unless hormone replacement therapy is established.
+In certain thyroid diseases, although this gland is removed, the truth is that you cannot live without a thyroid, unless hormone replacement therapy is established.
 This treatment with artificial hormones should be followed correctly and monitored.

 The final decision to remove the thyroid gland is taken together between the patients and the treating doctors.
 The risks and benefits of each particular case are evaluated to proceed to surgery.
 It is always the last option, although sometimes it is the only one.